Competitive Exhibits General Information

 Open Livestock Entry

-2nd Entries will be taken on Wednesdays.
-As the fair is closed on Wednesdays, gate attendants at the Red & Orange Access will allow exhibitors into the fairgrounds.
+2nd Entries will be taken when the Fair is closed.
+Gate attendants at the Red & Orange Access will allow exhibitors into the fairgrounds.
 Please inform the gate attendant that you are entering an exhibit.

 Rabbits – 2nd Entry